aiven/aiven-docs/docs/platform/howto/migrate-services-vpc.md

 ## Conclusion

-By following these steps, you can migrate services from public to VPC with minimal downtime, ensuring safe and tested connections throughout the process.
+You can migrate services from public to VPC with minimal downtime, ensuring safe and tested connections throughout the process.
 Always equip your client applications with failure and retry logic to adapt to changes in servers and IP addresses.
 While this